 Of course, the software should also support international address formats and operation across different time zones.

 The use of a suitable CRM solution in all locations of a group of companies brings with it a number of advantages.
 The planning of the CRM rollout should be carried out conscientiously and in detail at various levels in order to be successful with the project.
-In order to solve problems promptly, organisational measures must be taken.
+In order to solve problems promptly, organizational measures must be taken.

 On the technical side, care must be taken to ensure that the preferred CRM software meets the basic requirements for international use.
 It must also be ensured that the technical infrastructure at the sites to be connected is sufficient.
 Data security must be guaranteed by an appropriate concept and practical tests.